PDAL/PDAL/doc/stages/readers.las.rst

   LAS 1.4 files can contain datatypes that are actually arrays rather than individual dimensions.
-Since PDAL doesn't support these datatypes, it must map them into datatypes is supports.
+Since PDAL doesn't support these datatypes, it must map them into datatypes it supports.
 This is done by appending the array index to the name of the datatype.
 For example, datatypes 11 - 20 are two dimensional array types and if a field had the name Foo for datatype 11, PDAL would create the dimensions Foo0 and Foo1 to hold the